Kwaito: Cultural context and implications

 "If we had to look at any other example of black people off the continent who have found their essence, it's Jamaicans.
 For us, for South Africans after the curtain was lifted, after we could see other things besides what was presented to us on television which was blacksploitation [sic.] movies and stuff like that, buffoons, you know the picture of us.
 Any other picture of a successful black man was him behaving like a caricature of himself.
 Jamaicans brought another element to a picture we had of us as an out of body experience.
 Yeah, so I think you'll find that a lot of people, you know, have been touched by the culture, in South Africa, within 10 years."

-Similarities have also been raised among kwaito and grime.
-These genres are based out of the local popularity of dance music, in both the UK and Jamaica.
-Furthermore they are both offshoots of popular electronic genres: kwaito being an offshoot of house music and dub being a derivative of drum and bass as well as garage.
-Both of these genres are also becoming increasingly popular in the U.S.Sanneh, Kelefa.
-"Hip-Hop Hybrids That Scramble Traditions", The New York Times, 25 August 2005.
-Accessed 28 February 2008.